hiddentao/rules/devdocs/project.md

 - **Code Quality:**
   - Consistent code style and formatting using Biome.
   - Commit message standardization using conventional commits and Husky.
+  - Centralized type definitions in a dedicated `types.ts` file.
+  - Path constants and rule type definitions stored in a dedicated `constants.ts` file to avoid hardcoding.
 - **Documentation:**
   - Clear README.md with description, installation guide, usage examples, and contributor information.
   - MIT license included in LICENSE.md and package.json.